DragoonKiller/GameAntia/Task.md

 We will go deep into your code to find out what strategy your AI use, and how famillar you are with the programming language you use.

 ### Hints
 1. To run the game, you may need an installation of **.Net Core**, **Mono** or **.Net Framework**. **It's recommanded to install Mono on Linux and macOS, and .Net Core on Windows**.
-This is not a simple work, check everything carefully.
-2. Check `log.txt` if you get something wrong with the game or with your AI.
-Invalid commands will be reported out there.
+2. Check `log.txt` if you get something wrong with your AI.
-3. You can refer given samples' source code to investigate how to interact with the game program.
+3. You can refer given samples' source code to learn how to interact with the game program.
-4. Feel free to use any programming language and its compiler and build system.
+4. Feel free to use any programming language for your AI.
-5. Your program should exit normally **in `0.2` seconds**.
+5. Your program should exit **in `0.5` seconds**.
 Program will be killed if time limit exceeded.
-6. You may need to `flush` the stdout when you have done your output.
+6. You may need to `flush` stdout when you have done your output.
 Search `stdout flush` for more information.
 7. Since the game program only give you the current map, you can store previous maps and operations by files or something else.
+8. Have fun!

 ### Other References
 1. https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore21